absolemlee/responsive-admin-dashboard/README.md

+#11NOV24 Forked from Bob's main in order to become the main dashboard for a community integration in Mameyal.com - this will most likely transition to a private fork containing server specific configurations, a public version will be made available for use. @absolemlee

 # Responsive Admin Dashboard

 This is a responsive admin dashboard built using **HTML 5**, **CSS 3**, and **JavaScript**.
 Charts were built using **ApexCharts 3**.